Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/retryn.md

 In this example the following occurs:

 - Four
-    retries at one- minute intervals
+    retries at one-minute intervals
 - Two
-    retries at two- minute intervals
+    retries at two-minute intervals
-- One retry at four- minute intervals
+- One retry at four-minute intervals
 - Five
-    retries at eight- minute intervals
+    retries at eight-minute intervals

 **Retry concepts**